How to Control Oily Skin: 7 Expert Tips

 This might sound counterintuitive, but oily skin needs hydration too.
 Oil-free moisturisers provide the moisture your skin craves without adding extra grease.
 Look for lightweight, gel-based formulas or those labeled "non-comedogenic" – they won't clog your pores or contribute to breakouts.

-Salicylic acid treatments are brilliant for penetrating oil-filled pores and clearing them out.
-This ingredient helps dissolve the buildup that leads to blackheads and breakouts.
-Start with a lower concentration (0.5-1%) and gradually increase as your skin builds tolerance.
+Certain ingredients are brilliant for penetrating oil-filled pores and clearing them out.
+These help dissolve the buildup that leads to blackheads and breakouts.
+Start with a lower concentration and gradually increase as your skin builds tolerance.

 Blotting papers are perfect for quick touch-ups throughout the day.
 They absorb excess oil without disturbing your makeup or skincare.
 Keep a pack in your bag for those midday shine moments – they're much better than powder for maintaining that fresh look.